Pediatric Cardiac Inpatient Care

 ×

-About the Pediatric Cardiac Intensive Care Unit (PCICU)
+About Our Pediatric Cardiac Intensive Care Unit (PCICU)

-Our new state-of-the-art, 20-bed facility is one of the most technologically advanced in the state.
+Our state-of-the-art facility with 20+ beds is one of the most technologically advanced in the state.
 We care for newborns, infants, children, and young adults with a wide range of heart conditions, and we offer the entire spectrum of critical cardiac care.
 Our unit is staffed 24 hours a day, 7 days a week by a diverse team led by doctors with specific training in critical and heart care.
 Our specialized nurses and respiratory therapists deliver the highest level of care with experience and compassion.

 Treatment and Safety Technology